 The Freedom from Torture West Midlands centre opened in Birmingham in 2009 in response to the widespread dispersal of asylum seekers across the UK.
 Since then, staff at the centre have seen hundreds of survivors of torture living in Birmingham and the surrounding area for assessment and psychological therapy.
 The demand for its services has increased and in 2013 the West Midlands centre received new referrals for 106 clients and provided ongoing support to 94 survivors of torture across both its adult service and its children, young people and families service.

-From its city centre premises in Birmingham, it provides a holistic service for clients and provides the following services:
+From its city centre premises in Birmingham, Freedom from Torture West Midlands works to provide a holistic approach to rehabilitation, incorporating the following services:

 - A psychological therapy service to children, young people, and adults who are survivors of torture

 - A family therapy service to families that have been affected by torture